ncatlab/nlab-content/pages/1/5/6/0/651/content.md

 =--

 This shows, incidentally, that every smooth curve in the Hausdorffification of $X$ lifts to a smooth curve in $X$.
-This sort of behaviour does not _usually_ happen with quotients in the category of Fr&#246;licher spaces.
+This sort of behaviour does not _usually_ happen with quotients in the category of Fr&ouml;licher spaces.

 The fibres of the Hausdorffification are straightforward to identify.

 +-- {: .num_lemma #FibHaus}
 ###### Lemma
-The fibres of the Hausdorffification of a Fr&#246;licher space correspond precisely to the maximal subsets which inherit an indiscrete structure from the ambient space.
+The fibres of the Hausdorffification of a Fr&ouml;licher space correspond precisely to the maximal subsets which inherit an indiscrete structure from the ambient space.
 =--

 +-- {: myproof}
 ###### Proof
-Let $X$ be a Fr&#246;licher space, $Y$ its Hausdorffification.
+Let $X$ be a Fr&ouml;licher space, $Y$ its Hausdorffification.
 For $y \in Y$, let $X_y$ be the corresponding fibre.
-Then $X_y$ inherits a Fr&#246;licher space structure from its inclusion in $X$.
+Then $X_y$ inherits a Fr&ouml;licher space structure from its inclusion in $X$.
 The smooth curves in $X_y$ are those that are smooth when considered as curves in $X$.
 Let $\alpha : \mathbb{R} \to X_y$ be an arbitrary curve.
 Then for $\phi \in F_X$, as $\im \alpha \subseteq X_y$, $\phi \circ \alpha$ is constant.